Catan: Reception

 Pyramid magazine reviewed The Settlers of Catan and stated that "The Settlers of Catan is a very satisfying game of economic development and trading. [...]
 The game takes only 1.5 to 2 hours to play, but has as much satisfaction as games that take much longer."

 Steve Faragher reviewed The Settlers of Catan for Arcane magazine in 1996, rating it a 10 out of 10 overall, and stating that he considered it "One of the finest, most sweetly designed and hugely entertaining games you'll ever get your grubby mitts on.
-Only a fool wouldn't buy а copy."
+Only a fool wouldn't buy a copy."

 Catan became popular in the United States, with The Washington Post calling it "the board game of our time" in 2010.
 American video game designer Richard Dansky described Catan as "a hardcore game and a light social pastime and everything in between".

 A 2012 American documentary film titled Going Cardboard (featuring Klaus Teuber) is about this game's impact on American gaming communities and what came of it.

 In 2020, Erica Price noted that while Catan had become "a mid to late 2010s staple in popular culture," she argued that "the one place where Catan has seen a drop in popularity over the past decade is in its first world, that of hobby board games."
 She attributed this decline to a "lack of innovation," as well as "a reluctance to buy into the popularity of app-supported games (though solely mobile versions of Catan exist), crowdfunding, and new mechanics."